-The foregoing discussion of predicted pedestrian wind conditions for the study site is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and on the rooftop amenity terrace.
-The colour contours indicate predicted regions of the various comfort classes.
-Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange, and conditions suitable for walking are represented by blue.
+The foregoing discussion of predicted pedestrian wind conditions is accompanied by Figures 3 through 6 (following the main text) illustrating the seasonal wind conditions at grade level.
+The colour contours indicate various comfort classes predicted for certain regions.
+Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange and conditions suitable for walking are represented by blue.

-Scott Street Sidewalk Including Lobby Entrance (Tags A & B): The sidewalk along the north side of the building (Tag A) will be comfortable for standing during the summer season, becoming suitable for strolling, or better, during the remaining seasons.
-Towards the northeast corner of the building, conditions will be somewhat windier and suitable for standing in summer, strolling in spring and autumn, and walking for winter.
-At the lobby entrance recessed within the north façade of the building (Tag B), conditions will be calm and comfortable for sitting throughout the year.
-The noted conditions are acceptable for the intended pedestrian uses of the spaces.
+North Sidewalk, Including All Adjacent Building Entrances (Tags A & B): The sidewalk along the proposed roadway north of the building (Tag A) will be suitable for sitting or standing during the summer and strolling or better for the remainder of the year, with the windier conditions experienced near the building corners.
+The building entrances along the north elevation (Tag B) will experience conditions suitable for sitting or standing throughout the year.
+These conditions are acceptable for the intended uses.

-Clifton Rd Sidewalk and Residential Entrances (Tags C & D): The sidewalk along the east side of the building (Tag C) will be comfortable for standing or better during the summer season, becoming suitable for strolling, or better, during the remaining seasons.
-At the residential unit entrances on the east side of the building (Tag D), conditions will be calm and comfortable for sitting during the summer and autumn, becoming suitable for standing, or better, during the remaining seasons.
-The noted conditions are acceptable for the intended pedestrian uses of the spaces.
+East Sidewalk, Including All Adjacent Building Entrances (Tags C & D): The sidewalk along the proposed roadway east of the building (Tag C) will experience conditions suitable for sitting or standing during the summer and strolling or better throughout the remainder of the year.
+The adjacent building entrances at the east side of the building will experience conditions suitable for sitting throughout the year.
+These conditions are acceptable for the intended uses.